 Mobile telephony operates very much in the same way as wired telephony in the sense that it establishes switched connections.
-Again the transmission speed is rather low (GSM typically not higher than 9.8 Kbps)16.
+Again the transmission speed is rather low (GSM typically not higher than 9.8 Kbps)11.
 Because it was conceived for voice communication it is not an ideal way to connect to the Internet or to carry multimedia services, although it can be done.

-Because of the exponential uptake of mobile phones. nowadays many mobile phone operators especially in developing countries, seem to have problems coping with the growth of their customer base and the resulting increasing demand upon the network capacity.
+Because of the exponential uptake of mobile phones, nowadays many mobile phone operators seem to have problems coping with the growth of their customer base and the resulting increasing demand upon the network capacity.

 In its present state mobile telephony is not ideally suited for Internet access.
-Wireless mobile telecommunication is however evolving rapidly towards new mobile telephony and mobile data technologies that allow for voice and data communications of higher quality, such as Internet access and multimedia17.
-These include technologies under development such as High-Speed Circuit-Switched Data (HCSD), General Packet Radio System (GPRS), Enhanced Data GSM Environment (EDGE), and Universal Mobile Telecommunications Service (UMTS).
-While it is too early to take these into account for practical applications, it should be noted that in some African countries (South Africa, Nigeria, Ghana, Egypt, Morocco and others) pilots and trials of some shape or form are being held with one or the other technology, but mainly with GPRS.
-These innovative technologies, if ever implemented, will enable data transfers comparable to ISDN (around 128 Kbps) in the case of HCSD, EDGE and GPRS, and up to ADSL-like capacity (from 384 Kbps to 2 Mbps) (see further in this chapter).
+Wireless mobile telecommunication is however evolving rapidly towards new mobile telephony and mobile data technologies that allow for voice and data communications of higher quality, allowing also for Internet access and multimedia12.
+These include technologies under development such as High-Speed Circuit-Switched Data (HCSD), General Packet Radio System (GPRS), Enhanced Data GSM Environment (EDGE) and Universal Mobile Telecommunications Service (UMTS).
+These innovative technologies will allow for data transfers comparable to ISDN (around 128 Kbps) in the case of HCSD, EDGE and GPRS, and up to ADSL-like capacity (from 384 Kbps to 2 Mbps) (see further in this chapter).
 The new technologies also allow for always-on connection, again as is becoming the norm for broadband Internet access.